-Our vision for the future of L Street Station is to transform a piece of the city that is currently walled off and inaccessible to the public into a vibrant and connected extension of the South Boston neighborhood.
-Among the array of activities and amenities we envision, it would offer the community direct access to the waterfront as well as open spaces and gathering areas to connect with friends and neighbors.
-The site covers 15 acres and we propose to create activity and engagement with research & development space, office, housing, retail, hotel and space for the arts; all of which will be anchored by the preservation of the former power station’s century-old turbine halls, which are rich with cultural history.
+L Street Station will transform a piece of the city that is currently walled off and inaccessible to the public into a vibrant and connected extension of the South Boston neighborhood.
+We have spent years meeting with and responding to the community to refine our plans and make this a reality.
+We are excited to offer the community direct access to the waterfront as well as open spaces and gathering areas to connect with friends and neighbors.
+The site covers 15 acres and we will create activity and engagement with research & development space, office, housing, retail, hotel and space for the arts; all of which will be anchored by the preservation of the former power station’s century-old turbine halls, which are rich with cultural history.

-The new mixed-use L Street Station redevelopment proposal consists of:
+The new mixed-use L Street Station will bring:

-- 1.68 million gross square feet of development situated on 15 acres of land along the Reserved Channel that includes three residential blocks, a 231-key hotel and three commercial buildings with 1,214 parking spaces below and above ground
+- 1.68 million gross square feet of development situated on 15 acres of land along the Reserved Channel that includes three residential blocks, a 231-key hotel and three commercial buildings with 1,214 parking spaces below and above ground, including 120 free community parking spaces.

 - A large, new 2.5-acre publicly accessible open space along the waterfront with inviting landscaping, programmable open space and amenities